a-leithner/cscms/README.md

 A pseudo-CMS written in JavaScript, JSON, HTML5 and CSS3 which is rendered in the client's browser.

 # Background
-I've written this software, because I needed a fast CMS-like software for my website and installing Plone or Drupal or something else was not suitable to me.
+I've written this software because I needed a fast CMS-like software for my website and installing Plone or Drupal or something else was not suitable to me.

 # How does it work?